nil001/insta-followers-scraper/README.md

 ## Execution

-1. Execute grab.py using the following command:
+1. Execute the grab.py by using the following command:

 `python grab.py --account accountname --percentage percentageoffollowerstoscrape`

-eg: `python grab.py --account kingjames --percentage 25` will scrape 25% of the followers from the kingjames instagram account
+eg: `python grab.py --account kingjames --percentage 25` will scrape 25% of the followers from the instagram account of kingjames